Below is a list of FAQs relating to the ongoing Coronavirus (COVID-19) outbreak.

 A morning service (non-Eucharistic) led by the Cathedral clergy will be posted on this page: www.leicestercathedral.org/online-services for the usual time of 10.30am every Sunday.

-St Martins House, the White Rose Café, and Christian Resources Shop will be closed until further notice.
+St Martins House, the White Rose Café, and Christian Resources Shop will be closed to the public until further notice.

 Any future changes will be communicated via the Cathedral website and social media, and to event ticket holders via email as well.